jameshughes89/cs2XX-ComputerArchitecture/site/topics/introduction/introduction.rst

     * Not *required*, but for those that like textbooks, it is great

-* `Ben Eater has an amazing YouTube playlist where they build a turing complete computer on breadboards <https://www.youtube.com/playlist?list=PLowKtXNTBypGqImE405J2565dvjafglHU>`_
+* `Ben Eater has an amazing YouTube playlist where they build a Turing complete computer on breadboards <https://www.youtube.com/playlist?list=PLowKtXNTBypGqImE405J2565dvjafglHU>`_

     * These videos are fantastic and provide more details on components than will be covered in this course